-Two or more shareholders present, in person or by proxy, who hold or represent together at least 33% of the voting rights of our issued share capital will constitute a quorum for the Meeting.
-If within half an hour from the time scheduled for the Meeting a quorum is not present, the Meeting shall stand adjourned for one week, to September 24, 2020 at the same hour and place, without it being necessary to notify the shareholders.
-If a quorum is not present at the adjourned date of the Meeting within half an hour of the scheduled time, the persons present shall constitute a quorum.
+Two or more shareholders present, in person, by proxy or voting via the Electronic System, who hold or represent together at least 33% of the voting rights of our issued share capital will constitute a quorum for the Meeting.
+If within half an hour from the time scheduled for the Meeting a quorum is not present, the Meeting shall stand adjourned for one week, to July 10, 2023, at the same hour and place, without it being necessary to notify the shareholders.
+If a quorum is not present at the adjourned date of the Meeting within half an hour of the scheduled time, the persons present (in person, by proxy or voting via the Electronic System (regardless of the voting power represented by their shares)) shall constitute a quorum.